 "Wherefore seeing we also are compassed about with so great a cloud of witnesses, let us lay aside every weight, and the sin which doth so easily beset us, and let us run with patience the race that is set before us,"

 Hebrews 12:1, KJV

-When I read the previous verse, I can just imagine each of the Lord's children running in a marathon with Eternal Life as the prize; while surrounding us on all sides -- and very much unlike the ungodly crowds which filled the Circus of Nero and craved the blood of the Christian martyrs -- are the Christian Saints and Martyrs of past generations, who are excitedly cheering us on, and encouraging us to finish the race.
-No doubt this great cloud of witnesses includes the heroes of faith that Paul mentions in chapter eleven, and much more.
-This isn't the only place where the Apostle Paul mentions this great race of faith.
+When I read the previous verse, I can just imagine each of the Lord's children running in a marathon with Eternal Life as the prize.
+Very much unlike the ungodly crowds who filled the Circus of Nero and who craved the blood of the Christian martyrs, while we are each running, we are surrounded on all sides by Christian Saints and Martyrs of past generations, who are excitedly cheering us on, and encouraging each of us to finish the race.
+No doubt this great cloud of witnesses includes the heroes of faith that Paul mentions in Hebrews chapter eleven, and much more.
+This is not the only place where the Apostle Paul mentions this great race of faith.
 He also penned the following verses where he describes his own personal race:

 "Know ye not that they which run in a race run all, but one receiveth the prize?
 So run, that ye may obtain.
 And every man that striveth for the mastery is temperate in all things.
 Now they do it to obtain a corruptible crown: but we an incorruptible: I therefore so run, not as uncertainly: so fight I, not as one that beateth the air: But I keep under my body and bring it into subjection: lest that by any means, when I have preached to others, I myself should be a castaway."